Robertboy18/Personal-Website/projects.md

 ---
 Hey Everyone~
 <hr>
-Throughout my life I have learnt to apply my skills in something which would benifit others or rather showcase my skills through some projects or publications.
+Throughout my life I have learnt to apply my skills in something which would benefit others or rather showcase my skills through some projects or publications.
 Each project relates to something I have learnt in the field of Computer Science or Mathematics or in general.
 I hope my skills and the knowledge I have gained are reflected through these projects.
 <hr>
 **Projects I have completed**